-- · What new signal level is required. - If other signal levels will have to be modified to accommodate the new signal level. - Additional encoding requirements necessitated by the change. - 1.
-Locate the dip switch on the control I/O panel at the rear of the chassis. - 2.
+- What new signal level is required. - If other signal levels will have to be modified to accommodate the new signal level. - Additional encoding requirements necessitated by the change. - 11.
+Locate the dip switch on the control I/O panel at the rear of the chassis. - 12.
 The four level bits work in a binary addition mode.
 Possible values range from 0 (all down) to 15 (all up).
-0 is level 1 in an SC-4 control system, and 15 is level 16. - 3.
-Set the switches to the level you have chosen according to the following table.
+0 is level 1 in an SC-4 control system, and 15 is level 16.